ROCm/gpufort/README.md

 mkdir build
 ```

-This will result in the following HIPFORT directory structure:
+The HIPFORT installation will then have the following directory structure:

 ```
 hipfort/